 My favorite way to roast red peppers is in the oven, because it’s completely hands-off.
 But if you prefer, you can also make them on the grill or stovetop:

 - Grill: Roast whole peppers over a direct flame, rotating until the whole pepper is charred and black.
 Wrap in foil to steam and then remove seeds, skins, and white ribs.

 - Stove top: If you have a gas grill, you can “roast” whole peppers over the gas flame, turning occasionally with tongs, until the whole pepper is charred and black.
 Wrap in foil to steam and then remove seeds, skins, and white ribs.

 How To Peel Roasted Red Peppers?

-After roasting and letting the peppers steam under the foil, the skin will easily scrape off.
+After roasting red peppers and letting them steam under foil, the skin will easily scrape off.
 You can use a spoon to scoop away the flesh from the skin or the back of a knife to scrape away the charred sections of the skin.
 You can also use your hands to peel away the skin.

-- Store: Store oven roasted red peppers in the fridge for 4-5 days.
+- Store: Keep oven roasted red peppers in the fridge for 4-5 days.

 What To Do With Roasted Red Peppers

 There are so many ways to use these easy roasted red peppers: